Ligature (writing): Stylistic ligatures

 These arose because with the usual type sort for lowercase f, the end of its hood is on a kern, which would be damaged by collision with raised parts of the next letter.

 Ligatures crossing the morpheme boundary of a composite word are sometimes considered incorrect, especially in official German orthography as outlined in the Duden.
-An English example of this would be ff in shelfful; a German example would be Schifffahrt ("boat trip").
+An English example of this would be ff in shelffull; a German example would be Schifffahrt ("boat trip").
 (Note: Schifffahrt is written with fff only if the writer follows the spelling reform of 1996.
 The same standard explicitly allows the spelling Schiff-Fahrt with dash to avoid the tripled f.)
 Some computer programs (such as TeX) provide a setting to disable ligatures for German, while some users have also written macros to identify which ligatures to disable.